More magnesium seems to protect the brain

 According to a new Australian study, a diet rich in magnesium is associated with less age-related brain shrinkage.

 Yes magnesium is recognized for its virtues on our mental well-beingthis essential mineral salt would also be beneficial for our brain organ.
 Indeed, according to the findings of researchers from the Neuroimaging and Brain Lab from the Australian National University (ANU), a higher daily magnesium intake would improve our brain health as we age.
 Published in the journal European Journal of Nutrition, their recent study was conducted on over 6,000 cognitively healthy people in the UK, aged 40-73.
-Participants completed five questionnaires about their diets over a 16-month period to calculate their daily dietary intakes of magnesium.
+Participants completed five questionnaires regarding their diets over a 16-month period to calculate their daily dietary intakes of magnesium.
 Brain scans were then taken and compared.

 Read also